Find Affordable Health Insurance In Your Area!

 If you’ve ever received a medical bill and nearly fainted just seeing the insane costs, you’re not alone.
-In fact, a Kaiser New York Times survey found that 20% of Americans struggled to repay their medical bills.
+In fact, a Kaiser New York Times survey found that 20% of Americans struggled to repay them medical bills.

 According to the survey, 63% of respondents used up a large portion of their savings to pay the high healthcare bill.
 And, 42% of respondents worked extra hours.
 Both the insured and the uninsured struggled to repay their high healthcare bills.
 Within their medical bills, the most expensive line item was the emergency room.
 Naturally, you might want to find a way to prevent such a high bill.
 So, what can you do?

-Emergency room health insurance covers costs for urgent care.
-These might include ambulance transportation, ER doctors, equipment, tests, and medication.
-This ER health insurance could be categorized as catastrophic coverage.
 With ER catastrophic coverage, you have access to out-of-network emergency room services.
 You don’t need to get approval before you visit the ER room.
 With the right emergency room insurance plan, you can control your healthcare costs.

 How Does It Work?